quantiota/AI-Agent-Host/README.md

 cd AI-Agent-Host/docker

 ```

+3. Follow all prerequisite steps that should be completed before running Docker Compose.

+Check the Docker [README](https://github.com/BouarfaMahi/AI-Agent-Host/tree/main/docker) file

-3. Launch the AI Agent Host using the provided docker-compose configuration.
+4. Launch the AI Agent Host using the provided docker-compose configuration.

 ```
 docker-compose up -d

 ```

-4. Once the services are up and running, you can access the AI Agent Host interfaces:
+5. Once the services are up and running, you can access the AI Agent Host interfaces:

 - QuestDB: Visit https://questdb.domain.tld in your web browser.
 - Grafana: Visit https://grafana.domain.tld in your web browser.
 - Code-Server: Visit https://vscode.domain.tld in your web browser.

-5. To connect the AI Agent Host to a remote JupyterHub environment from Code-Server:
+6. To connect the AI Agent Host to a remote JupyterHub environment from Code-Server:

 - Set up or use an existing remote JupyterHub that includes the necessary dependencies for working with your notebooks and data.